 Those flying in to Newark Airport can take New Jersey Transit via train from the airport to Princeton.
 You should get off at Princeton Junction Station and then call a taxi to your hotel, or board the “dinky” (shuttle train) that runs between Princeton Junction Station and the station at Princeton University.
 If the latter, indicate “Princeton Station” as your final destination when buying your NJ Transit ticket.
 Frist Campus Center is roughly a 15 minute walk from the university station.
 Additional information about traveling to campus via train can be found here.

-Shuttle buses will be provided to transport participants between the Hyatt Regency Hotel and campus Friday evening after the opening session, Saturday morning, Saturday evening, and again Sunday morning.
+Shuttle buses will be provided to transport undergraduate participants between the Courtyard Marriott Hotel and campus Friday evening after the opening session, Saturday morning, Saturday evening, and again Sunday morning.